Kozea/CairoSVG/svg_support.md

 possible.
 PDF and PostScript formats allow vector graphics, and Cairo exports to these formats without rastering when possible.

-Based on ElementTree or lxml, CairoSVG needs SVG files that are XML tree, and is not fault-tolerent.
+Based on ElementTree, CairoSVG needs SVG files that are XML tree, and is not fault-tolerent.
 Namespaces are well supported.

-Inline CSS is supported.
-External stylesheets are also supported when the tinycss and lxml libraries are available.
+Inline CSS and external stylesheets are supported.

 ### Important SVG concepts